Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Julian raised his head and inclined it curiously.
 "How the hell did you manage that?"

-"Ergh, it’s...stupid.
+"Ergh, it’s... stupid.
 I’m stupid.
 I mean, I’m *not* stupid but I keep fooling myself that I am."

 "Oh, *that."* Julian nodded.

 "What, it annoyed you too?"
 Allison sat up.
 "Why didn’t you say so?"

 "Mmnnnot annoyed."
 Julian shifted slightly and they both shut up as Xiù mumbled an incoherent objection.
 She fell asleep again instantly, but he lowered his voice and gave her a squeeze.
-"More like...I dunno the word for it.
+"More like...
+I dunno the word for it.
 Like, kind of a positive frustration?
 When you know that somebody you love is better than they think they are."

 Allison stroked some hair out of Xiù’s face.

 "...Do you think it’s even *possible* to be completely honest with yourself?" she asked.
-"Just...see yourself as you really are?
+"Just... see yourself as you really are?
 No pride, no modesty, just the truth."

 Julian ran a comforting hand up her spine.
 "Well…if my training with these fitness-freak fellas has taught me anything…probably not."